erantapaa/haskell-browser-mods/README.md

 3. Safari follows the redirect but does not add the the `#v:not` fragment to the end of the url.
 Consequently the page is not scrolled to the definition of the `not` function.

-To mitigate this problem, the mods for the hayoo site have the ability to call a REST api service to get the latest version of a package.
-If the variable `LATEST_API_ENDPOINT` is set a link to Hackage without an explicit package version will be translated via the service to one with a version.
+To mitigate this problem, the extension has the ability to call a REST api service to get the latest version of a package.
+If the variable `LATEST_API_ENDPOINT` is set, the extension will use the api to add a version to Hackage link without an explicit package version.
 See the directory `latest-server` for more details on setting up the server.